 Air Freight – Faster than sea freight shipping but more expensive.
 Generally it takes 10-20 days to deliver.

 Express Shipping(Like DHL, Fedex) – This is the most expensive option & it usually takes 4-7 days.
 I’d recommend this option only when you’re selling small items or in urgent situations to catch up the sales.

 Whether it’s sea or air freight, if the declared order value to US is more than $800, the traditional way is that you need to go through the process for customs clearance and pay duty & Tax, when it arrives at the port or customs.

 But, we use the delivery duty paid (DDP) method for our clients for sending inventory to 3PL’s warehouses.
 This means that you are not responsible for any delivery cost, tax or unexpected charges that may arise during shipping and delivery.

 Once the cargo is shipped, you can sit back and await updates as it reaches the designated warehouse on time.

 4. Put the Inbound Label on the Outer Boxes

-Ask your sourcing agent or supplier to attach the label to the box.
+Ask your sourcing agent or dropshipping agent to attach the label to the box.
 Ensure that it is not stuck on the seams, where the packaging will be cut or the box opens.
 It must always be stuck on the side of the box.

 An ecommerce fulfillment service can be an invaluable asset to your business.
 They can automate the entire supply chain, or the most difficult parts of it, leaving you free to focus on your core competencies instead.